-- d.
-Obtain Initial Acceptance and begin the two-year warranty period per LCUASS. - e.
-Obtain Final Acceptance per LCUASS. - 4.
-Reimbursement Request.
-Within 60-calendar days of receiving Initial Acceptance the Developer shall provide the following along with any other items that may be required by the City Engineer or their designee: - a.
-Documentation of the actual design and construction costs along with a list of the obligated properties. - b.
-All costs for the construction, inspection, management or other services that may be associated with the installation of the improvements must be fully paid by the Developer before such person shall be entitled to reimbursement under an Agreement.
-A letter from the Developer with detailed breakdown of all fees that are directly attributable to the street, alley, or pedestrian-bike improvements eligible for reimbursement and a statement certifying that all such fees have been paid in full. - c.
-A letter from the Contractor(s) confirming the costs for all improvements and a statement certifying that all such costs have been paid in full. - d.
-A letter from the Developer's financing office certifying any financial charges assessed that are eligible for reimbursement. - e.
-An accurate map prepared by a licensed Engineer or Surveyor which shows: 1) Location and limits of the eligible street, alley, or pedestrian-bike improvements;
+Construct the CCPs per LCUASS

+Obtain Initial Acceptance to begin the two-year warranty per LCUASS.

+The Developer, within 60-calendar days of receiving Initial Acceptance shall provide the following along with any other items that may be required by the City Engineer or their

+Documentation of the actual construction costs along with a list of the obligated properties.

+All costs for the construction, inspection, management or other services that may be associated with the installation of the improvements must be fully paid by the Developer before such persor shall be entitled to reimbursement under an Agreement.

+A letter from the Designer with detailed breakdown of all fees that are directly attributable to the street, alley, or pedestrian-bike way improvements eligible for reimbursement and a statement certifying that all such fees have been paid in full.

+A letter from the Contractor(s) with a detailed breakdown of costs for all improvements eligible for reimbursement and a statement certifying that all such costs have been paid if full.

+A letter from the Developer's financing office certifying any financial charges assessed that are eligible for reimbursement.

+Front Footage Charge.
+If the following conditions are satisfied, the City may enter into an Agreement with the installing Developer such that, as a condition of approval of subsequent development or re-development of property adjacent to the newly constructed public street, alley or pedestrian-bike way, the City may collect a front footage charge from the abutting Developer prior to the issuance of any building permits for the abutting property.
+The front footage charge shall be established by prorating the total amount of original certified costs to the lineal frontage of all properties abutting the constructed improvement.

+Inflation Adjustment.
+Construction Costs for inflation will be adjusted per the Colorado Department of Transportation Construction Cost Index.
+A multiplier for the costs will be determined by taking the Index for the date the Initial Acceptance was issued and divided into the Index at the time the payment is made.
+The adjustment will be based on the amount owed at the time of payment to the Developer.

-2) Name, address, and telephone number of the owner of each property abutting the eligible improvements;
+An accurate map prepared by a licensed Engineer or Surveyor which shows: the location and limits of the eligible street, alley, or pedestrian-bike way improvements; the name, address, and telephone number of the owner of each property abutting the eligible improvements;

-3) Frontage of each property with the lineal footage shown;
+the frontage of each property with the lineal footage shown;

-4) Reimbursement amounts due from each property based on the certified costs, divided by the frontage of all abutting properties, multiplied by the frontage of the individual property;

-5) Book, page, and/or reception number from the records of the County Clerk and Recorder or the name of the recorded plat from which the information for each property was obtained; and

-6) any other information deemed necessary by the City Engineer to properly prepare a reimbursement agreement.
+the reimbursement amount due from each property based on the original certified costs, divided by the frontage of all abutting properties, multiplied by the frontage of the individual property, the book, page, and/or reception number from the records of the County Clerk and Recorder or the name of the recorded plat from which the information for each property was obtained; and any other information deemed necessary by the City Engineer to properly prepare a reimbursement agreement.